- E-mailMali.Rosnes@uib.no

 To successfully utilise the great potential associated with POMs we aim to synthesise novel materials with specific applications in mind.
 One particularly interesting application is to use POMs as catalysts in the conversion of carbon dioxide to make value-added chemicals.

-Master theses are available - see "Current Projects" for more details.
+MSc and BSc projects are available.
 Please contact me if you are interested.

 Scientific Publications